-Failure to submit the required information and documentation as shown on the SDB Solicitation Form related to SDB solicitation, quotes, and commitments is sufficient cause for rejection of the bidder's bid as non-responsive.
+Failure to submit the required information and documentation as shown on the SDB Solicitation Form related to SDB solicitation, quotes, and commitments is sufficient to cause for rejection of the bidder's bid as non-responsive.
 Failure to submit all solicited and/or unsolicited quotes shall also be sufficient cause for rejection of the bidder's bid as non-responsive.

 The university will review the documentation submitted and perform evaluations which will determine whether or not proactive solicitation and subsequent commitments were not made which total or exceed the REAA, or for which acceptable reasonable explanations were not provided, and will result in a finding of non-responsiveness to the bidding criteria and will result in rejection of the bid.

 MOST IMPORTANT!
 If you have ANY questions regarding the bid package or the corresponding bid form please do not hesitate to give me a call.
 An unanswered question can mean the difference between acceptance or rejection of your bid.
 Failure to demonstrate a proactive effort in soliciting quotes from SDB firms will result in rejection of your bid.